mingliangfeng/jquery.validate.bootstrap.popover/README.md

 * **data-popover-offset** Adjust the offset of the popover message, format is "top,left", like the following example will decrease the top by 10, and increase the left by 100:

 		data-popover-offset = "-10,100"

+* **data-popover-hide-for-invisible** Set to false to allow error popover is displayed even for invisible validated element:

+		data-popover-hide-for-invisible="false"

 ## Public Methods